OrchardCMS/OrchardCore/src/docs/reference/modules/Markdown/README.md

 ## Markdown Pipeline

-The markdown pipline is configurable using `IOptions<MarkdownPipelineOptions>` during service registration with a configuration extension method `ConfigureMarkdownPipeline`.
+The markdown pipeline is configurable using `IOptions<MarkdownPipelineOptions>` during service registration with a configuration extension method `ConfigureMarkdownPipeline`.

 By default the pipeline disables HTML by converting any HTML found in the Markdown content to escaped HTML entities.